zmyunc/426-final-project-0/README.md

 the user will be forced to go back to localhost3000:/login.

 2. Basic Management System Menu
-1) View current store page
+1) View current web page of the store
-2) Goods management
+2) Stocks management
-3）Employee Management
+3) Employees Management
 4) Logout

 *Except for viewing the current store page, users will see a current weather information of Chapel Hill at the bottom of the page.